MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 As the mob began the automation work, I left them for a few days to attend a local conference.
 On returning, the mob was not in as good a state as it had been before.
 At our next team retrospective it was suggested that while mobbing was great for programming, maybe it was not good for 'ops' or automation work.

-This surprised me, I would have thought that on work where the team had very little and vastly varying knowledge, mobbing would do really well?
+This surprised me, I would have thought that with exploration work, where the team had very little and vastly varying knowledge, mobbing would do really well?

 On probing, it became apparent that what had happened was the person with the most knowledge about automation and our infrastrucutre had ended up behind the keyboard for most of the time.
 While they had a much better understanding of the tools we were using for automation, they also didn't have a fully understanding of the tool.
 He started moving really quickly trying different things.